DmitryZaytsev83/DmitryZaytsev83/README.md

 - 👋 Hi, I’m @DmitryZaytsev83
-- 👀 I’m interested in TypeScript, Java, Node.js and PHP
+- 👀 I’m interested in TypeScript, Node.js
-- 🌱 I’m currently learning Java
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...